MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 PENDING checkpoint becomes LIVE.

 Unused entries are evicted indirectly, by dropping checkpoints.
-Before a checkpoint can be dropped, its state is changed to DYING: the encoder cannot use an entry for encoding that is not referenced by a LIVE checkpoint.
+Before a checkpoint can be dropped, its state is changed to DYING.
 Changing a checkpoint's state to DYING allows the checkpoint to age out.
-The encoder can change a DYING checkpoint to DEAD when it is no longer referenced by any active streams, and remove it once the drop has been acknowledged by an ACK_DROP message.
+The encoder can change a DYING checkpoint to DEAD (sending a DROP instruction) when it is no longer referenced by any outstanding header blocks, and remove it once the drop has been acknowledged by an ACK_DROP message.

 The feedback stream is used to notify the encoder that the peer is done decoding HTTP headers for a stream using the HEADERS_DONE message.
 The encoder uses this information to track which checkpoints can be dropped.

-The encoder sends the DROP_CHKPOINT command to the decoder when it drops a checkpoint; the decoder responds with an ACK_DROP message.
+The encoder sends the DROP command to the decoder when it drops a checkpoint;
+the decoder responds with an ACK_DROP message.
 When a checkpoint is dropped, the table entries it references are checked: if an entry is no longer referenced by any checkpoint, the entry is evicted.

-Dropping a checkpoint and the entries associated with it is not limited to just the oldest checkpoint; any DEAD checkpoint -- as long as state transition rules are followed -- may be dropped.
+Dropping a checkpoint and the entries associated with it is not limited to just the oldest checkpoint; any DYING checkpoint -- as long as state transition rules are followed -- may be dropped.
 This flexibility permits the encoder to use a number of strategies for entry eviction.